Data Ingestion Recipe Parsing Workflows

 return Decimal(str(v))

-This validation layer acts as a hard gate.
+This layer is a hard gate.
 Rows failing type coercion, regex constraints, or logical bounds are quarantined to a structured error log rather than silently coerced.
-Deterministic rejection prevents downstream food cost inflation and ensures culinary teams receive precise line-item feedback for remediation.
+The unit_of_measure pattern doubles as a closed vocabulary — an unexpected unit is a validation failure, not a guess.
+Deterministic rejection prevents downstream food cost inflation and gives culinary teams precise line-item feedback for remediation instead of a mystery variance three weeks later.

 from decimal import Decimal